scottpcs/Agentopia/agentopia-summary.md

    - Add accessibility features
    - Enhance visual feedback and animations

+## Previous Next Key Work Focus Areas

+Node Reference Clean-up (completed)
+- Resolve issues where some node types are not being found, resulting in default node types
+- Investigate and fix potential path-related issues

+Enhanced Agent Builder: (advanced)
+- Refine the node and agent palette functionality
+- Develop a richer agent builder capability that includes behavior design

+Multiple Agent Instances: (implemented, but needs cleanup)
+- fix API issue with participant models.
+Need a way to access property panels for participants.
+Should probably be able to select model in the agent builder.
+Allow for auto-select but also user over-ride
+- Enable support for multiple instances of a given agent in a single workflow
+- Implement functionality for agents to interact in different contexts within the same workflow

+Multi-Agent Conversations: (implemented but needs clean-up on API handling.
+Agents should have API already assigned)
+- Develop a new node type or property setting to support multi-agent conversations

+Conditional Workflow Control:
+- Implement conditional conversation entrance and exit
+- Add workflow branching capabilities

+Context Management:
+- Develop a robust system for managing and passing context between nodes and conversations

+RAG (Retrieval-Augmented Generation) Solution:
+- Integrate a RAG system to enhance AI responses with relevant retrieved information

+Improved Menu Bar Functionality:
+- Enhance save and open operations
+- Implement view change capabilities
+- Add other useful workflow management features

 ## Technical Stack

 - Frontend: React, Vite, React Flow, Tailwind CSS, shadcn/ui